roahmlab/kinova_robust_control_docker/README.md

 ## Overview

-This Dockerfile sets up a development environment for robotics projects, focusing on ROS2 Foxy and support for Kinova's Kortex API.
+This Dockerfile sets up a development environment for [kinova_control](https://github.com/roahmlab/kinova_control/tree/ros2), focusing on ROS2 Foxy and support for Kinova's Kortex API.
 It also includes essential tools and libraries for robotics, dynamics, and motion planning.
 The environment is built on the `nvidia/opengl:base-ubuntu20.04` base image to leverage Nvidia GPUs and OpenGL for performance enhancements.

 #### Key Features
 - ROS2 Foxy setup with essential tools.